2019-2020 Mentorship Program for Emerging Writers

 Who can apply as a mentor?

 Mentors are expected to contribute 25 hours to in-person conferencing (where possible) and 25 hours to reading/prep work, or some combination thereof, to this program.
-Remuneration will be up to $1800.
+Mentor remuneration will be up to $2,000.
 The program is provided at no cost to apprentices.
-A committee will select and match mentors and apprentices.

 HOW TO APPLY

-For an apprentice position, please submit the following in triplicate:
+For an apprentice position, please submit four copies of the following:

 - A statement of what you hope to achieve during the mentorship and how you think it will assist you with your manuscript;